napierSLAM/Robot-Mapping/README.md

 For this demo bot the chosen resolution is 20cm by 20cm.
 A full discussion of this choice can be found in the mapping folder, but one reason is that the bot has a footprint of approx 18cm x 18cm.

+### TO DO: TALK ABOUT MAPPING ALGORITHM AND SEQUENCE OF SENSOR READINGS
+i.e bot takes readings in four directions - puts readings on serial line with relative location

+# Plotting Map Readings
+A requirement for the bot is to display a created map in real time.
+Once a reading has been taken and placed on the serial line, a Raspberry Pi listening on the serial line will read and record this information.
+The Pi will run a Python script to display the information as it becomes available.
+Size of room to be mapped and positioning of bot are relevant here, but for initial development it's useful to think there isn't a shitty operator who trys to trick the bot by placing it in edge situations (literally and figurativly!).
+This actually holds for a lot of the development.
+Once a simple solution for ideal situations has been developed, it can be expanded to include difficult situations.
+(Like a room full of pillars close together : / )

+The basics of the map drawing are:
+-Draw a canvas 500cm by 500cm
+-Assume bot starts in the centre (see above)